adplabs/unicorn/README.md

 `Delete` can happen on a specific version of a cell or all versions.
 Deletes work by creating tombstone markers.
-Once a tombstone marker is set, the “deleted” cells become effectively invisible for `Get` operations but are not immediately removed from store files.
+Once a tombstone marker is set, the "deleted" cells become effectively invisible for `Get` operations but are not immediately removed from store files.
-Note that there is a snag with the tombstone approach, namely “deletes mask puts”.
+Note that there is a snag with the tombstone approach, namely "deletes mask puts".
 Once a tombstone marker is set, even puts after the delete will be masked by the delete tombstone.
 Performing the put will not fail.
 However when you do a `Get`, the `Put` has no effect but will start working after the major compaction, which will really remove deletes and tombstone markers.

 For these APIs, there are also corresponding batch mode operations